mendix/docs/content/best-practices/architecture/architecture-overview.md

 ## 2 Current IT Trends

-There are several IT trends converging, and Agile, DevOps, microservices, cloud, and automation are at the center of the evolution.
+There are several IT trends converging recently, and Agile, DevOps, microservices, cloud, and automation are at the center of the evolution.
 As the diagram below presents, areas such as SOA (functional architecture), Agile (methodology), and cloud (infrastructure) are merging into one coherent movement of enterprise DevOps with automation, microservices, and an Agile mindset.

 ![](attachments/it-trends.png)

 This evolution makes sense when the IT teams, methodology, organization, infrastructure, and technical components are all related to each other.
 For optimal results, the overall strategy should be beneficial for all these elements.

-Good architecture, technology, and organization should deliver digital transformation to all levels of the company, from customer interactions to business operations.
+Good architecture, technology, and organization should deliver digital transformation to all levels of an organization, from customer interactions to business operations.
 This should happen all the way down to the digital transformation of IT delivery, of which cloud, low-code, CI/CD, microservices, and DevOps are all a part.
-As the diagram below presents, this all leads to end-users being able to make work with higher quality than ever before.
+As this diagram presents, this all leads to organizations being able to make work with higher quality than ever before:

 ![](attachments/digitization.png)

 ## 3 Business & IT Alignment

-Enterprise DevOps will provide better business and IT alignment, which is at the heart of what Mendix is trying to provide.
+Enterprise DevOps will enable better business and IT alignment, which is at the heart of what Mendix is trying to provide.
 When users that innovate in IT and users who know how the business runs can cooperate more closely, they will iterate towards better architecture, increased digitization, and more value added to the business.

 The prerequisite for this entire evolution is delivery automation in IT and IT infrastructure.
-Mendix—as a cloud and low-code platform—enables BizDevOps to the point that small cross-functional teams no longer need database administrators and infrastructure experts.
+As a cloud and low-code platform, Mendix enables BizDevOps to the point that small cross-functional teams no longer need database administrators and infrastructure experts.
 Such teams can own the entire lifecycle of the apps they build, be more functional, and thus align more closely with the business.

 {{% todo %}}[**EXPLAIN DIAGRAM**]{{% /todo %}}